-B. EVACUATION PROTOCOL
+EVACUATION PROTOCOL

-When it is necessary to evacuate a school building, the evacuation will be signaled by either a fire alarm, or other terminology using the public address system.
-The administration team will use available information to do a team search or evacuate the building.
+When it is necessary to evacuate a school building, the evacuation will be signaled by either a fire alarm, Code Orange or other coded phrase using the public address system.
+The phrase Code Orange will be used to notify the staff of a bomb threat or explosion.
+The administration team will use the information to do a team search or evacuate the building.